muellerberndt/mythx-api-curl/README.md

 $ export MYTHRIL_API_KEY=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ```

+# Using

-Once that's done you can:
+Once you are set up, you can:

 * Submit a contract for analysis, creating a job run with a UUID
 * See the status of job using the UUID of a previously submitted analysis